MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **TP**, **B-TP**, or **FP**?

-To improve accuracy and alert only when there is a strong indication for a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents, such as an administrator legitimately created more VMs than the established baseline, and only alert when the unusual behavior is detected.
+To improve accuracy and alert only when there is a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents, such as an administrator legitimately created more VMs than the established baseline, and only alert when the unusual behavior is detected.

 - **TP**: If you're able to confirm that the creation activities were not performed by a legitimate user.

     **Recommended action**: Suspend the user, reset their password, and scan all devices for malicious threats.
 Review all user activity for other indicators of compromise and explore the scope of impact.
 In addition, contact the user, confirm their legitimate actions, and then make sure you disable or delete any compromised VMs.
-- **B-TP**: If, after your investigation, you're able to confirm that the administrator was authorized to perform these creation activities.
+- **B-TP**: If after your investigation, you're able to confirm that the administrator was authorized to perform these creation activities.

     **Recommended action**: Dismiss the alert.